 If your essay proposal, second draft of the essay, or final essay is handed in late, I will deduct 10% of the maximum possible grade for each weekday the work is late.
 The maximum penalty is 100% of your grade, for papers 10 or more days late.

 PERMISSION FOR LATE SUBMISSIONS OF ESSAY PROPOSALS AND ESSAYS

-If you have acceptable reasons concerning things beyond your control, you may apply for permission to hand in your essay late.
-You must have a very good reason, and you must be able to document it.
+If you have acceptable reasons concerning things beyond your control, you may apply for permission to submit your essay proposal or your essay after the due date.